CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 DNS servers require the following communication channels:
 * Resolving DNS server allowed on port 53 of the Advertising DNS server UDP
-* Advertising DNS server is allowed on all ports of Resolving DNS server UDP (only necessary with stateless firewall)
+* Advertising DNS server is allowed on all ports of Resolving DNS server UDP (only necessary for stateless firewall)
 * Resolving DNS server allowed on port 53 of its forwarder UDP
 * Forwarder is allowed on all ports of Resolving DNS server UDP (only for stateless firewall necessary)
 * External network allowed on port 53 of the Advertising DNS server UDP
-* Advertising DNS server is allowed on all ports of external DNS servers UDP and TCP (only necessary with stateless firewall)
+* Advertising DNS server is allowed on all ports of external DNS servers UDP and TCP (only necessary for stateless firewall)
 * Internal network allowed on port 53 of Resolving DNS server UDP
 * Resolving DNS server is allowed on all ports of internal network UDP (only for stateless firewall necessary)
 * Primary DNS server is allowed on port 53 of its Secondary DNS servers UDP and TCP